arbor-sim/arbor/doc/co_mechanisms.rst

 during model instantiation.
 For example, the ``nernst`` mechanism in Arbor's default mechanism catalogue calculates the reversal potential of a generic ionic species ``x`` according to its internal and external concentrations and valence.
-To specialize ``nersnt`` for calcium name it ``("nernst/x=ca")``, or if there is only one ions species in the mechanism the following shorthand ``("nernst/ca")`` can be used unambiguously.
+To specialize ``nernst`` for calcium name it ``("nernst/x=ca")``, or as there is only one ion species in the mechanism the shorthand ``("nernst/ca")`` can be used unambiguously.

 .. _mechanisms-name-note:

 .. note::
-    Global parameter values and ionic dependencies are the same for each instance of a mechanism, so when these are redifeind a new mechanism is created, derived from the parent mechanism.
+    Global parameter values and ionic dependencies are the same for each instance of a mechanism; changing these requires the derivation of a new mechanism, implicitly or explicitly.
     For this reason, new global parameter values and ion renaming are part of the name of the new mechanism, or a mechanism with a new unique name must be defined.